mlpack/blog/content/blog/KirillWeekEleven.md

 it is of categorical type) for each dimension (that corresponds to a hyper-parameter in the case of hyper-parameter optimization).

-The remaining time of GSoC I'm going to work on supporting gradient decent for hyper-parameter tuning, as well as to write a final report.
+During the remaining time of GSoC I'm going to work on supporting gradient decent for hyper-parameter tuning, as well as to write a final report.